briancaffey/mediation-simulator/README.md

 - Milvus vector store for indexing case documents
 - Phoenix for telemetry and tracing
+- Redis for AIQ memory backend
 - An NVIDIA API key or a local LLM supporting the OpenAI API and tool calling
 - Install `graphviz` for generating the LangGraph workflow diagrams
+- Follow instructions in [/aiq/README.md](/aiq/README.md) for instructions on setting up a virtual environment and installing dependencies

 ## Set up Milvus with docker compose